kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 .................................................

 In some cases, you already know all measurements you may want to run PAL with different settings and test how the algorithm performs.
-In this case you can use the `exhaust_loop` wrapper.
+In this case you can use the :code:`exhaust_loop` wrapper.

 .. code-block:: python